nanoporetech/flappie/README.md

 * Flip-flop basecalling for the MinION platform
   * R9.4.1 (Native or PCR libraries)
   * R10C (PCR libraries only)
-* Basecalling of 5mC in CpG context for R9.4.1
+* Basecalling of 5mC in CpG context for R9.4.1, PromethION platform

 # Getting Started